A toolkit for successful partnerships

 Improving communication skills

-Watch two webinars from UCS and Coming Clean, a collaborative of environmental health and justice experts that promotes human health, environmental protection, and economic fairness: “Hear Me Out: Making Meaningful Connections through Storytelling” and “Step Out of the Silo: Science through a Community and Social Justice Lens”.
+Watch a playlist of videos including two webinars from UCS and Coming Clean (a collaborative of environmental health and justice experts that promotes human health, environmental protection, and economic fairness): “Hear Me Out: Making Meaningful Connections through Storytelling” and “Step Out of the Silo: Science through a Community and Social Justice Lens.”

 Mónica I. Feliú-Mójer, vice-director of Ciencia Puerto Rico and program manager for iBiology, offers a robust collection of storytelling and science-communication resources.